U.S. Route 61: Iowa

 A four-lane freeway bypass of Fort Madison was completed and opened to traffic in November 2011.
-A project to upgrade a 5 mi segment between the Louisa–Muscatine county line near Letts and the south junction of Iowa 92 near Grandview to a four-lane expressway was completed in December 2017.
-Construction on upgrading US-61 to a divided highway is underway between Burlington and Mediapolis.
+A project to widen a 5 mi segment between the Louisa–Muscatine county line near Letts and the south junction of Iowa 92 near Grandview to a four-lane expressway was completed in December 2017.
+Construction on widening US-61 to a divided highway is under way between Burlington and Mediapolis.
 The remaining segments between Iowa 92 and Mediapolis, and between the northern end of the Keokuk bypass and the Missouri state line have not been programmed yet by the Iowa DOT.